gsauthof/osjitter/README.md

-This repository contains OSjitter and Pingpong.
+This repository contains OSjitter, Pingpong and ptp-clock-offset.

 OSjitter is a tool for measuring how much the operating system interrupts programs.
 Such interruptions